bbc/psammead/documentation/architecture-decision-records/ADR0001-i18n_library.md

 FBT works by transforming your `<fbt>` and `fbt(...)` constructs via Babel plugins.
 These plugins serve to extract strings from source and lookup translate payloads generated at build-time.
 FBT creates tables of all possible variations for the given fbt phrase and accesses this at runtime.

-Developer Experience:
+Developer experience:

 * Confusing syntax
-* Not many resources found, rather than the docs which are not very clear
+* Not many resources found, other than the docs which are not very clear
 * https://facebookincubator.github.io/fbt/docs/api_intro
 * https://twitter.com/fbopensource/status/1080883562293878784